Lav15/lavjain.github.io/portfolio/platform.md

 **Result:**
 Successfully transitioned to a modernized, high-performance Qlik SaaS platform.
 The migration improved system agility and scalability while directly contributing to the company’s bottom line by realizing USD 100K in annual subscription savings.
 The platform is now fully optimized to support the organization's evolving analytical needs.

+### 3. External Customer Insights Portal Migration & Tenant Isolation | Renewable Energy | USA

+**Context:**
+A renewable energy organization operated multiple customer-facing analytics portals within a shared Qlik Sense environment that also hosted internal business reporting.
+This shared setup created a critical risk: external users had potential exposure pathways to internal dashboards due to tenant-level co-existence.
+In addition, the architecture limited scalability and made it difficult to expand external customer reporting without impacting internal workloads.

+**Stakeholders:**
+Executive Leadership, Data Engineering Team, BI Platform Team, External Customer Users, Internal Business Users, IT Security Teams, and Product Owners for Customer Portals.

+**Approach:**
+Architected a secure external analytics platform by decoupling internal and external reporting environments while maintaining a single ETL backbone.
+The goal was to isolate customer-facing workloads, strengthen access control boundaries, and improve scalability by introducing a centralized data staging layer in Azure.

+**Execution:**
+* Designed and implemented a separate external Qlik Sense tenant dedicated exclusively to customer-facing portals, fully isolating it from internal reporting environments.
+* Centralized data distribution by introducing Azure Blob Storage as the intermediary data layer between ETL processes and reporting consumers.
+* Standardized ETL output into QVD-based datasets stored in Azure Blob, enabling a single write-once pipeline for all reporting layers.
+* Configured the external tenant to consume data directly from Azure Blob Storage, eliminating dependency on internal Qlik applications for external reporting.
+* Implemented timestamp-based file validation logic to detect new data availability and trigger reloads only when updated datasets were detected.
+* Engineered a polling mechanism (approximately every 5 minutes) to compare latest file timestamps and prevent unnecessary reload cycles, optimizing system performance.
+* Ensured ETL pipelines remained centralized while reporting workloads were cleanly separated across internal and external tenants.
+* Applied the same architecture pattern across three customer insight portals, ensuring consistency and scalability of the solution.

+**Result:**
+Delivered a secure and scalable external analytics architecture that fully isolated customer-facing reporting from internal business systems.
+Eliminated risk of accidental internal data exposure, improved system governance, and enabled independent scaling of customer portals without impacting internal reporting workloads.
+The centralized ETL approach also reduced duplication of processing logic while improving operational efficiency and maintainability across all external reporting applications.

 [← Back to Home](../README.md)